bradymiller/bradymiller.github.io/todo/index.md

 1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing).

 ### MU2
-1. Complete last item G3 (have 3 volunteers (R,J,J); now just waiting to get test ready).
-1. Clarify MU2 testing history with Infogard (may be a couple gaps to fill).
+1. G3 items to work on: in process of writing report.
+1. Test A1.
+1. Infogard undergoing audit to ensure all other items are passed.
-1. Current budget is Visolve develop/testing G3 item fee which is $1500.
+1. Current budget is Visolve develop/testing G3 item fee which is $1500 plus fee to test A1.

 ### MU3
 1. Complete wiki planning page.